aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/migration-concerns.rst

 Migration concerns and known issues
 #############

-Mirrormaker2 is translating the offsets incorrectly if LAG shows negative on the target cluster and these are know issues which are expected to be resolved in 3.3.0 and tuning can be done to minimize hitting this issue.
+MirrorMaker 2 is translating the offsets incorrectly if LAG shows negative on the target cluster and these are know issues which are expected to be resolved in 3.3.0 and tuning can be done to minimize hitting this issue.

 Known bugs:
 --------------